vzaccaria/linux-kernel-playground/Readme.md

   - run `/scripts/build-fs.sh` to build up the initial ram disk and then `start-qemu.sh` to launch the kernel

-  - You can modify the kernel code and the rerun `/scripts/build-k.sh` to rebuild it
+  - after modifying the kernel code, rerun `/scripts/build-k.sh` to rebuild it

 - To disconnect from qemu: CTRL-a x